Sony A6000 versus Sony RX100 II

 - Ready to shoot: Has an integrated lens, whereas the A6000 necessitates an extra lens.

 - More compact: Is smaller (102x58mm vs 120x67mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens build in (unlike the A6000).

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in June 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the A6000 is the clear winner of the match-up (9 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A6000 is the clear winner of the match-up (9 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A6000 or the RX100 II.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A6000 or the RX100 II.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
+This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A6000 (⇒ rgt)||Rec||80/100 Gold||4.5/5||5/5||5/5||2014||599||discont.||check|